VA’s Implementation Plan for Blue Water Veterans’ Claims: What We Know So Far

 Does the tool include enough data?

-VA’s new tool uses deck log coordinates to determine whether a Veteran traveled within 12 nautical miles from the coat of Vietnam.
+VA’s new tool uses deck log coordinates to determine whether a Veteran traveled within 12 nautical miles seaward of the demarcation line of Vietnam.
 VA states that its tool will only incorporate deck log entries from 8am, 12pm, and 8pm.
 Lawmakers and advocates worry that this is not enough data and deserving Veterans may experience difficulty establishing service connection if their vessel traveled within the 12-mile zone outside these times of day.

 Can Veterans’ Advocates Access the Tool?